mercedes-benz/acentrik/helm-charts/EDGE_NODE_CLUSTER.md

    - Refer to config such as `config.aquariusUrl` & `config.rbacUrl` on the values file
 8. **Inbound network** required for provider, In order for Acentrik Marketplace to connect to the Edge Node, Provider need to be **public accesible** from Acentrik Marketplace
    - Preferably a SSL Certificated public facing endpoint
+   - Please make sure that the endpoint is accessible over the internet and is not protected by a firewall or by credentials.

 ---